Search

 The Genesis Mission is the DOE’s initiative to maintain American scientific leadership through AI.
 It aims to combine:

-• Scientific Infrastructure — Supercomputers, decades of experimental data
+• Scientific infrastructure — Supercomputers, decades of experimental data

-• Frontier AI Capabilities — The most advanced Claude models
+• Frontier AI capabilities — The most advanced Claude models

 Three Areas of Impact

-1. Energy Dominance
+1. Energy dominance

 • Acceleration of permitting processes